DrUzair/MachineLearning/Regression/lr_galton.md

 more predictor may increase R-square but Adjustment will penalize adding useless independent variables

 F-statistics: The larger the more unlikely that coefficients have no effect.
-Compared to random guess, how better is regression
+Compared to random guess, how better is regression model compared to others

 # Correlation ~ Regression